The 100 Most Trustworthy Companies In America

 Blue Nile ranks #13 on BusinessWeek's Hot Growth Companies List

 "When Web entrepreneur Jason Calacanis was ready to pop the question to his girlfriend, he turned to his computer.
-Blue Nile (NILE), the leading diamond jewelry marketer on the Net, helped him bone up on such factors as color, cut, clarity, and carat—the famous Four Cs.
+Blue Nile (NILE), the leading diamond jewellery marketer on the Net, helped him bone up on such factors as colour, cut, clarity, and carat—the famous Four Cs.
 Turned off by high-pressure salespeople, he snapped up a three-carat diamond online, spending 'tens of thousands of dollars' for it.
 Recalls Calacanis: 'It was the best retail experience I never had.'"

 "Our overall bling-buying pick is Blue Nile.
 It can tap a pool of 60,000 diamonds and scores of settings, and the store lets you return an item 30 days from the day it ships.
 Most calls are answered within ten seconds by an employee in Seattle.
 And its prices are among the lowest."

-"Forbes Favorite" online jeweler
+"Forbes Favorite" online jeweller

 "Search by product, including anniversary rings, pendants and earrings, or by material, such as platinum or pearl.
 But the real draw here is the site's enormous selection of diamonds.
 Choose from hundreds of pre-set pieces or select a loose stone.
 The site now offers more than 60,000 stones in a variety of shapes, including Asscher and cushion-cut.
 A search for a princess-cut diamond yielded more than 11,000 choices alone.
-Narrow your search by criteria such as price range, carat range and color.
-Offers an excellent learning guide on the four C's (cut, clarity, color, carat weight).
+Narrow your search by criteria such as price range, carat range and colour.
+Offers an excellent learning guide on the four C's (cut, clarity, colour, carat weight).
 Each attribute includes helpful diagrams, and terms are linked to the site's glossary."

 The Virtual Mall